Imola Circuit: Recent developments

 Since 2007, the circuit has undergone major revisions.
 A bypass to the Variante Bassa chicane was added for cars, making the run from Rivazza 2 to the first Tamburello chicane totally flat-out, much like the circuit in its original fast-flowing days.
 However, the chicane is still used for motorcycle races.

 The old pit garages and paddock have been demolished and completely rebuilt while the pitlane was extended and resurfaced.
 The reconstruction was overseen by German F1 track architect Hermann Tilke.

 In June 2008, with most of the reconstruction work completed, The FIA gave the track a "1T" rating, meaning that an official Formula One Test can be held at the circuit; circuits require the "1" homologation to host a Formula One Grand Prix.
 As of August 2011, the track received a '1' FIA homologation rating after an inspection by Charlie Whiting.

 In June 2015, the owners of the circuit confirmed they were in talks to return to the Formula One calendar should Monza, whose contract was scheduled to run out after the season, be unable to make a new deal to keep hosting a round of the world championship.
 On 18 July 2016, Imola signed a deal to host the Italian Grand Prix from the season.
 However, on 2 September 2016, it was announced that Monza had secured a new deal to continue hosting the race, and Imola's officials took legal action against this decision questioning the legality of government funding awarded to Monza.
 On 8 November 2016, they withdrew their case.
 In February 2020, the owners at Imola submitted a bid to replace the 2020 Chinese Grand Prix pending its cancellation as a precaution in the face of the COVID-19 pandemic.
 On 24 July 2020, it was confirmed that the circuit would be added to the calendar for the 2020 Formula One World Championship with the race being called the "Emilia Romagna Grand Prix" in honour of the region the circuit is situated in.
 In a break with Formula One tradition the event at the circuit took place over two days instead of three on 31 October and 1 November 2020.
 Imola was kept on the calendar for 2021, following the postponement of the Chinese Grand Prix due to the pandemic, and later for the 2022 calendar as well.
 The 2023 Grand Prix was set to be held on 21 May 2023 but had to be cancelled as a result of the 2023 Emilia-Romagna floods that also affected the Circuit by the flooding Santerno river.
-Imola is due to host a F1 Grand Prix until 2025.
+Imola hosted the Emilia Romagna Grand Prix until 2025.
+The following year, Imola was shortlisted for a return in favour of either the Qatar or Abu Dhabi Grands Prix should those races not go through.

 The circuit's president is Giancarlo Minardi of the former Minardi F1 team.